visusnet/advent-of-code-2021/README.md

-The test code has intentionally been omitted.
+Some test code has intentionally been omitted.